 Before dawn broke, he was already by the grotto at Polo.
 In his usual attire, he knelt before the image of the Virgin Mary whose head was raised to the heavens, completely unaware of her worshipper’s presence.
 In the middle of his third Hail Mary, he suddenly felt a sharp pain on the right hemisphere of his brain.
 Falling to the ground, he started convulsing uncontrollably.
 The katiwala maintaining the plants on the church grounds rushed to him but froze even before he could get near him.
 The katiwala watched as he started floating from the ground.

-“Should we tell him now?”
-She asked Yahweh.
+“Should we tell him now?” the Virgin Mary asked Yahweh.